Kohl (cosmetics): Health concerns

-"Blue" kohl is a dark-bluish black pigment composed of both lead-based compounds as well as a compound of antimony.
-The lead-based compounds in kohl are galena (PbS) – dark grey and gloss laurionite (PbCl(OH)) – white phosgenite ((PbCl)2CO3); cerussite (PbCO3) – blue.
+"Blue" kohl is a dark-bluish black pigment composed of lead-based compounds as well as a compound of antimony.
+The lead-based compounds in kohl are galena (PbS) – dark grey and gloss, laurionite (PbCl(OH)) – white, phosgenite (PbCl)2CO3), and cerussite (PbCO3) – blue.
 The antimony-based compound in kohl is stibnite (Sb2S3) – blue.

 In January 2010, French researchers reported that the particular heavy eye makeup that ancient Egyptians wore may have had medical benefits.
-At submicromolar concentrations, the specially made lead compounds can elicit overproduction of nitric oxide (NO), which in turn can trigger an enhancement of the immune response.
+At submicromolar concentrations, the specially-made lead compounds can elicit overproduction of nitric oxide (NO), which in turn can trigger an enhancement of the immune response.